 - An epic one (it even gets a replay) in the Thai movie Tears Of The Black Tiger

-- In Alien Resurrection, when Christie is held at point range, he puts his hands up as if surrendering, only to just shot the roof.
+- In Alien: Resurrection, when Christie is held at point range, he puts his hands up as if surrendering, only to just shot the roof.
 After bouncing two times on the roof, the bullet hit the guy that was behind him and holding a rifle, going through his helmet with ease, and killing him.
 Strangely, later, he can't hit a Xenomorph that's running straight at him.
 He should've tried to bounce it off something.

 - Captain America does this in his movie with his shield.
 Somehow, it looks even more improbable in live action.
 Also, given that the film explains away the unique properties of the shield by saying that it absorbs and deadens vibrations, should be even more impossible to ricochet than a regular disc.
 And never make any sounds on impact.
 But whatever, it works.

-- This was also in Pyramids by Terry Pratchett: a young assassin decides to flunk his exam when he finds out that it will end with killing a live target.
+- In Pyramids, a young assassin decides to flunk his exam when he finds out that it will end with killing a live target.
 He misses the target intentionally, but the arrow ricochets a few times in this manner and ends up hitting the target anyway.
 The examiner misunderstands and thinks that he was just showing off, and lets him pass.
 (And, to round up a happy ending, the victim turns out to have been a fake too.)

 - In another Pratchett novel, Reaper Man, Bill Door is very good at pool, but realises that when it comes to a friendly game at the pub, you get more friends by losing entertainingly, and uses his skill to set up shots that "accidentally" send the cue ball flying off the table and ricocheting around the room before landing harmlessly in somebody's pint mug.

-- And of course, there are the trick shots Archchancellor Ridcully sets up on his pool table.
+- There are the trick shots Archchancellor Ridcully sets up on his pool table.
 Being a Discworld wizard, his "trick shots" involve bouncing the cue ball off of passing seagulls, the back of the Bursar's head (last Tuesday, no less!), and possibly even itself.